jpbucsd/RNAseqPipeline/README.md

 # RNAseqPipeline
-RNA sequencing pipeline for sun lab
+This pipeline performs all steps of RNA sequencing.
+It was designed specifically for use at the Bryan Sun Lab at the University of California, San Diego's School of Medicine.
+It is hosted in the SDSC TSCC super computer, where a graphics user interface on the users personal computer sends tasks to the super computer that execute the scripts in this repository.
+Code for the GUI is not included in this repository.

+Usage of the commands in this repository that are automated by the GUI are as follows:

 # Usage
 ## RNAseq.sh
 RNAseq.sh is the main script in this pipeline that executes all of the subscripts.
-This pipeline is hosted in the SDSC TSCC super computer, where a graphics user interface on the users personal computer sends tasks to the super computer that execute the scripts in this repository.
-Usage of the commands in this repository that are automated by the GUI are as follows:

 ##### bash RNAseq.sh -f <(location of fastq directory in TSCC)
 ##### &emsp;-o (output directory in TSCC)
 #####    &emsp;-d (flag indicating differential expression analysis)